Defining A Polar Vortex And Highlighting Its Potential Dangers

 2) Climate Change

 It leaves the question of whether Climate Change can be more directly linked to a polar vortex.
-To be honest, no direct link or specific body of evidence between Climate Change (global warming) and "wondering" polar vortices has been established yet.
+To be honest, no direct link or specific body of evidence between Climate Change (global warming) and “wandering” polar vortices has been established yet.

-Dangers & Consequences Of a Polar Vortex
+Dangers And Consequences Of A Polar Vortex

 Once the polar jet stream gets disrupted to the point where it loses its shape and takes on a wavy form, regions not used to the extreme cold now get exposed to Arctic temperatures with potentially fatal consequences.